riffomonas/RR_R25_2014/research_plan.md

 of the autotutorials, (viii) the intended audience for each activit, and (ix) the amount of time required for each activity.
-The proposed activities will be selected based on the idea of the 5Es of Engage, Explore, Explain, Evaluate, Elaborate, and Extend.
+The proposed activities will be selected based on the idea of the 5Es of Engage, Explore, Explain, Evaluate, Elaborate, and Extend [ref].
 Briefly, we each autotutorial starts by getting the students to ENGAGE their prior knowledge by reading and reacting to a case study.
 Next, activities will be developed where the participant has to go into the literature or their research group to EXPLORE a topic further.
 This will